-something immaterial that interferes with or delays action or progress
+something immaterial that interferes with action or progress

 “I am in a condition to prove my allegation: an insuperable

 The adjective "insuperable" ("incapable of being surmounted or overcome") makes the impediment sound even more inhuman.
 The lawyer is referring to "the existence of a previous marriage" and to the existence of Bertha Mason, who is still legally married to Mr. Rochester, but whose mental instability makes her seem more like a monster than a wife.

 prove to be false or incorrect

 “I have a witness to the fact, whose testimony even you, sir, will scarcely

 firm in purpose or belief

 I now inform you that she is my wife, whom I married fifteen years ago,—Bertha Mason by name; sister of this

 resolute personage, who is now, with his quivering limbs and white cheeks, showing you what a stout heart men may bear.